goodnessibeh/ai_job_applier/README.md

 # AI Job Applier (CareerPilot)

 An AI-powered job application system that automates resume parsing, job searching, and application submission.
-Deployed on Heroku at https://careerpilot-ai.herokuapp.com.
+Deployed on Heroku at https://careerpilot-ai-530f45da3f80.herokuapp.com/.

 Heroku deployment is automated via Git hooks with Python buildpack.
+Use `./push-to-heroku.sh` to push to both Heroku and GitHub in one command.

 ## Features